Department of Health and Human Services

-With nationwide responsibility for improving health and well-being, the Department of Health and Human Services (HHS) oversees the biomedical research programs of the National Institutes of Health (NIH) and those of NIH’s research Institutes.
+The Department of Health and Human Services (HHS) oversees the biomedical research programs of the National Institutes of Health (NIH) and those of NIH’s research Institutes.
 The National Institute of Allergy and Infectious Diseases (NIAID), a major research component of NIH and HHS, is recruiting for the following position:

 Postdoctoral intramural research training award (IRTA)

 Postdoctoral IRTA position is available in the Molecular Pathogenesis Unit within the Laboratory of Virology at the RML campus of NIAID in Hamilton, Montana.
 The laboratory studies high- or maximum-containment RNA viruses, including the new coronavirus (SARS-CoV2) emerging in China, Nipah virus, and 1918 Spanish influenza.

 The newly formed Molecular Pathogenesis Unit aims to combine pathogenesis studies with detailed molecular analyses to identify molecular determinants of severe respiratory tract disease within the virus and the host.
 Fundamental experimental approaches of the laboratory include molecular-, cellular-, and immunologic-based techniques and animal models of pathogenesis.
 Studies are carried out in biosafety level (BSL)-2, BSL-3, and BSL-4 laboratories.

 The successful applicant will be part of a multidisciplinary team focused on understanding the pathogenesis of emerging respiratory virus infections, such as Nipah virus, SARS-CoV2, and influenza A virus.
 The candidate will study these viruses in in vitro and in vivo model systems and integrate analyses of pathogen, single cell, and host level to identify common pathways involved in disease progression.